 Escheatment is the process of turning over unclaimed or abandoned property, including unclaimed or abandoned financial assets, to a state authority in accordance with state law.
 Learn more.

 The Internet and electronic communications have made it easy for you to check your account information and initiate investment transactions online.
-Because of this, Dreyfus has implemented significant measures to help protect the security of your account — you should take precautions too.
+Because of this, we have implemented significant measures to help protect the security of your account — you should take precautions too.

-To help protect the confidentiality of your personal information and transactions, Dreyfus.com utilizes the following layers of security:
+To help protect the confidentiality of your personal information and transactions, the following layers of security are utilized:

 Scam artists and fraud schemes are nothing new, but the Internet has helped bring them to a whole new level.
 Here are some of the scams you should be aware of.

 Beware of fraudulent e-mail.
 There have been many reported incidents of imposters sending e-mails claiming to be from legitimate companies in an attempt to trick people into providing them with sensitive personal information.
 These fraudulent e-mails, sometimes referred to as "phishing," often claim to be "urgent," and say that you must immediately reply to confirm, update or provide sensitive personal information (such as a Social Security Number, account number, password, or personal identification number (PIN)) or your account will be closed or some other action will be taken.
 These fraudulent e-mails may include links to fake Web sites, created to trick you into providing your sensitive personal information.
 Here are some tips to follow to help protect you from these scams:

 Internet fraud and threats don't only come from your computer.
 Social Engineering is a form of "phishing" in which a live person calls the victim posing as a system administrator or someone else of importance and persuades the victim to give the caller important information, like passwords, that will enable them to "help" the victim with his or her account.
 BNY Mellon Investment Management will never call you to ask for your personal information or passwords.